English Bulldog Puppy Wobbly Loose Joints

 BULLDOG PUPPY ORTHOPEDIC & NEUROLOGICAL IMAGING

-LOOSE JOINTS & WOBBLINESS RADIOGRAPHS:
+LOOSE JOINTS AND WOBBLINESS RADIOGRAPHS:

 Radiographs should be taken for bulldogs exhibiting loose joints, wobbliness, limping, dragging, etc.